morcmarc/angular-seed/readme.md

 # Angular Seed Application

-A simple and light-weight Angular scaffold for future applications.
+A simple and light-weight Angular scaffold.

 ---